 Read: Postgresql difference between two timestamps

-In Postgresql, we can find the date range between the timestamp using the BETWEEN clause.
+In PostgreSQL, we can find the date range between two timestamps using the BETWEEN clause.

-In this section, we will use the table named journey, and a description of the table is given below.
+In this section, we will use the table journey, which is described below.

-Let’s see the arrival and departure of the person using the below code.
+Let’s see the arrival and departure of the person using the query below.

 SELECT * FROM journey